 Now we have successfully split the text in one cell into three cells using a formula.

 With all these different ways to merge and split cells in Excel, including the data in those cells, you’re bound to find one that suits your needs.
 Have you found any other methods useful?
-Let us know in the comments below.
+Join the GoSkills Slack community and share them with us!

 You can also check out our course library to learn some other useful techniques in Excel.
 You can start with our free Excel in an Hour course to cover some basics.
 Then upgrade your Excel skills with our comprehensive Basic to Advanced Excel course.